mapcontrib/mapcontrib/README.md

 ## Contribution

-Informations about contributing are available in the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+Information about contributing is available in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Installation